uug-ai/.github/profile/README.md

 We guide advanced computer vision and AI models from experimentation to enterprise-scale deployment — building reliable, high-performance systems that accelerate innovation and generate real-world impact across industries.

-At Augment Vision (**uug.ai**) we are bringing machine learning for vision to life by implementing tools such as `kerberos.io` to scale a video network of ip cameras, applying MLOps best pratices to scale machine learning models through `Kubernetes` and `Docker` and making models interactive through custom user interfaces and industry specific use cases (e.g. `facial access control`).
-In the end a machine learning model without a UI, that cannot scale, is just a model that nobody can use.
+At Augment Vision we are bringing machine learning for vision to life by implementing tools to scale a video network of ip cameras, applying MLOps best pratices to scale machine learning models through `Kubernetes` and `Docker` and making models interactive through custom user interfaces and industry specific use cases.
+In the end a machine learning model that is not integrated at scale, is just a model that nobody can use.

 ## Our products